The Cod Hole

 Taking a Giant Stride to Scuba with Giant Potato Cod

-My giant stride is perfect as I make the leap into the water.
-As we begin our descent, the first thing we see is a Giant Potato Cod chilling under the custom-built dive boat.
-This giant fish appears to greet us before serenely following us down to 15 meters as we begin to explore its home.
+My giant stride is perfect as I make the leap into the crystal clear waters below.
+We are met by the imposing figure of a Giant Potato Cod, leisurely lounging beneath the shadow of the custom-built dive boat.
+It’s as though this majestic creature has been waiting to extend a silent welcome, serenely following us down to 15 meters as we begin to explore its home.

 Two Scuba Divers performing a giant stride from a high boat platform